Lumens : 350 lumens

 Dual Tailcap including tapeswitch

-The dual tailcap included with the Defender III functions both as a normal switch and can have the included tapeswitch screwed into the tailcap.
+tailcap included with the Defender III functions both as a normal switch and can have the included tapeswitch screwed into the tailcap.
 When the tapeswitch is not in use there is an attached rubber cap for the threads.
+The dual

 The Wolf Eyes Defender III has an incredibly rugged construction, probably unlike most other torches or flashlights commonly used in Australia in police or military work.
 We recently compared the wall thickness to a consumer torch, the Led Lenser P7 and found the walls were DOUBLE the thickness in the Sniper!